chiawase/chi-11ty/README.md

 - separate microblogs or the posts from `archive/` with stuff from `blog/`
   - make it look different?
   - add a tag for it?
+- fix formatting of code
+- add these TODOs as issues ...?
+  - and then learn about pull requests lol

 ### Already done
 - ~~clean up old posts in `archive/` since there's gonna be a lot of missing images there + missing titles~~ done
 - ~~add an option to switch between light mode and dark mode~~ done
 - ~~fix the `index.njk` and `intro.md` to make it more fancy~~ this is fine for now
 - ~~add a sun or moon depending on the setup color scheme~~ done
+- ~~clean up the metadata? opengraph, etc.?~~ done

 ## Changelog

 > not really sure if i'll maintain this, but I'll write it here for my visibility lol
+## 29 Apr 2025
+- fixed metadata and auto social image generation via Cloudinary!
+Talked about it [in this blog post](https://chisenires.design/blog/finally-fixed-the-metadata-generation-and-the-auto-social-images/)
+- also added a period after the last tag in the home page
+- also commented out the eleventyImageTransformPlugin for now as I figure out my Image CDN setup

 ## 28 Apr 2025
 - fixed how permalinks appear for posts with no titles (within `blog/` mostly)
 - also added the date when posts within `archives/` since i have a lot of duplicate "titles"  there